pratyush1712/react-express/README.md

 Welcome to Harmonious Sounds - a web app built with React, Express, Flask, and Nginx, with a focus on improving DevOps skills.
 The app follows a microservices architecture and has been deployed using **Okteto**.

+## Features

+- View your top tracks and artists on Spotify
+- See some insights about your top tracks:
+  - average danceability, energy, valence, etc...
+  - top artists and genres
+  - top tracks and artists by decade
+- See a happiness score for your favorite playlists, calculated using machine learning

 Website Link: https://nginx-devops-pratyush1712.cloud.okteto.net/

 ## Prerequisites